taytran0/ippd-weekly-updates/Trung IPPD Weekly Updates.txt

 # ippd-weekly-updates
 IPPD Course Assistant

+02/22/2020 - 04/17/2020
+- finished grading all the memos and entering in attendance
+- checked the FDR drafts for format and required sections

 02/17/2020 - 02/21/2020
 - finished grading memos from last 2 weeks
 - graded quizzes and corresponding attendence